netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 layout: :theme/post
 title: "Identifying network flow matrix with NetObserv"
 description: "NetObserv provides all the data you need to build your network flow matrix, which helps you build network policies"
-tags: network,flow,matrix,network policy,FlowMetrics
+tags: flow,matrix,networkpolicy,flowmetrics,metrics,prometheus
 authors: [jotak]
 ---

-_Thanks to: placeholder for reviewers_
+_Thanks to: Amogh Rameshappa Devapura and Leandro Beretta for reviewing_

 The NetObserv eBPF agents can observe all the traffic going through your cluster.
 They extract all the meaningful metadata which is then used to represent the network topology.
 There's everything you need there to understand who's talking to who in your cluster.